10 things students wish you knew about social media

 2. Communication is key, and social media is the way

 Many adults believe that texting is teens’ primary form of communication.
-However, Instagram, Snapchat, and Facebook are popular ways for students to communicate and have been for years now!
-We surveyed 10,000+ students from across the nation, and found that on a weekly basis, high school students use Snapchat and Instagram more than texting (Instagram at 77%, Snapchat at 74%, and texting at 72%).
+However, Instagram, Snapchat, and TikTok are popular ways for students to communicate and have been for years now!
+We surveyed 20,000+ students from across the nation and found that on a weekly basis, high school students use Snapchat and Instagram more than texting (Instagram at 77%, Snapchat at 74%, and texting at 72%).
 Social media allows students to update others on their lives, and connect with classmates without having to directly contact them.
 It serves as a better alternative for students to keep up with each other, rather than awkwardly reaching out to someone they haven’t spoken to in a while.

 3. Better to be in the loop than out!

 No one ever wants to be left out of the loop, and this is especially true for teens.
-Students let us know that the FOMO from not being on social media is worse than the negative comments that pop up on their feed from time to time.
+Students let us know that the FOMO from not being on social media is worse than the negative comments that pop up on their feeds from time to time.
 Adults fear that the hate students receive on social media might hurt their mental health.
 However, isolation from peers online is just as harmful.
-It is important to let teenagers have fun and socialize with their friends online, so that the dreaded FOMO is avoided.
+It is important to let teenagers have fun and socialize with their friends online so that the dreaded FOMO is avoided.

 4. Fear is not so great a motivator for students

 The majority of students we surveyed wished their parents had taught them to use social media properly when they were younger.
 Several of the students said that they were not allowed to use social media as kids, which led them to use it in secret.
-Using social media in secret without knowledge of how can get these students into a lot of trouble!
+Using social media in secret without the knowledge of how can get these students into a lot of trouble!
 It can put their safety at risk, ruin their reputation, or even hurt others.
 Learning to use the platform safely at an early age minimizes a lot of the risks that social media can present.

 5. Students express themselves online

-One of the amazing aspects about social media is that there is a community for everyone!
+One of the amazing aspects of social media is that there is a community for everyone!
 Whether you’re an aspiring artist or just want to share cute photos of your dog, you can find people with similar interests all over the internet.
 On social media, students share work that they are proud of, such as fashion, photography, cooking, and more.
 The internet is a great creative outlet for students and most of them take advantage of that.
 So if you want to get to know someone better, a quick scroll through their Instagram will tell you a lot more than you may think.